nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a person

+1. Adding a new person into an empty address book.

+    1. Prerequisites: No person currently in the list.
+Remove default list using the `clear` command.

+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com c/CS2103/T t/active`<br>
+       Expected: New person is added to the list.
+Details of the new person shown in the status message.

+    1. Test case: `add n/Alex Yeoh p/81234567 e/invalid c/CS2103/T`<br>
+       Expected: New person is not added.
+Error details shown in the status message for invalid email.

+    1. Test case: `add n/Alex Yeoh p/81234567 p/98765432 e/alex@example.com c/CS2103/T`<br>
+       Expected: New person is not added.
+Error details shown in the status message for duplicate prefix.

+    1. Test case: `add n/Jane Doe p/98765432 e/johnd@example.com c/CS2103/T`<br>
+       Expected: New person is not added as the phone number and email are already used by John Doe.
+Error details shown in the status message for person already exists.

+    1. Other incorrect add commands to try: `add`, `add n/John Doe`, `add x/XXX` where `x/` is an unknown prefix.
+       Expected: Similar to previous.

+### Editing a person

+1. Editing a person's details while all persons are being shown

+    1. Prerequisites: Two persons in the list obtained from using the following `add` commands:
+       ```
+       add n/John Doe p/98765432 e/johnd@example.com c/CS2103/T
+       add n/Betsy Crowe e/betsycrowe@example.com c/CS1231S p/1234567 t/needs help
+       ```
+       Then list all persons using the `list` command.

+    1. Test case: `edit 1 n/Jane Doe`
+       Expected: Name of the first person is changed to Jane Doe.
+Details of the edited person shown in the status message.

+    1. Test case: `edit 2 p/87654321`
+       Expected: Phone number of the second person is changed to 87654321.
+Details of the edited person shown in the status message.

+    1. Test case: `edit 1 e/invalid`
+       Expected: Email of the second person is not changed.
+Error details shown in the status message for invalid email.

+    1. Test case: `edit 0 n/John Doe`
+       Expected: No person is edited.
+Error details shown in the status message for invalid index.

+    1. Other incorrect edit commands to try: `edit`, `edit 1 x/XXX` where `x/` is an unknown prefix.
+       Expected: Similar to previous.

+### Adding a grade to a person

+1. Adding a grade to a person while all persons are being shown

+    1. Prerequisites: One person in the list obtained from using the following `add` command:
+       ```
+       add n/John Doe p/98765432 e/johnd@example.com c/CS2103/T
+       ```
+       Then list all persons using the `list` command.

+    1. Test case: `addGrade 1 n/midterm s/90 w/40`
+       Expected: New grade is added to the first person.
+Details of the new grade shown in the status message.

+    1. Test case: `addGrade 1 n/midterm s/85 w/30`
+       Expected: Old grade is overwritten with the new grade.
+Details of the edited grade shown in the status message.

+    1. Test case: `addGrade 1 n/final s/150 w/50`
+       Expected: No grade is added.
+Error details shown in the status message for invalid score.

+    1. Test case: `addGrade 1 n/final s/80 w/90`
+       Expected: No grade is added.
+Error details shown in the status message for total weightage exceeding 100%.

+    1. Other incorrect edit commands to try: `addGrade`, `addGrade 1 x/XXX` where `x/` is an unknown prefix.
+       Expected: Similar to previous.

+### Marking a person's attendance

+1. Marking a person's attendance while all persons are being shown

+    1. Prerequisites: One person in the list obtained from using the following `add` command:
+       ```
+       add n/John Doe p/98765432 e/johnd@example.com c/CS2103/T
+       ```
+       Then list all persons using the `list` command.

+    1. Test case: `mark 1 d/31/01/2024 12:00 m/attended`
+       Expected: Attendance is marked for the first person.
+Details of the attendance shown in the status message.

+    1. Test case: `mark 1 d/31/01/2024 12:00 m/absent`
+       Expected: Old attendance is overwritten with the new attendance.
+Details of the edited attendance shown in the status message.

+    1. Test case: `mark 1 d/31/01/2024 12:00 m/invalid`
+       Expected: No attendance is marked.
+Error details shown in the status message for invalid attendance status.

+    1. Test case: `mark 1 d/31/01/2024 m/attended`
+       Expected: No attendance is marked.
+Error details shown in the status message for invalid date or time.

+    1. Other incorrect edit commands to try: `mark`, `mark 1 x/XXX` where `x/` is an unknown prefix.
+       Expected: Similar to previous.

+### Performing grade aggregation operations

+1. Aggregating grades while all persons are being shown

+    1. Prerequisites: Two persons in the list obtained from using the following commands:
+       ```
+       add n/Alex Yeoh p/87438807 e/alexyeoh@example.com c/CS2103/T
+       add n/Bernice Yu p/99272758 e/berniceyu@example.com c/CS2103/T

+       addGrade 1 n/midterm s/85 w/30
+       addGrade 1 n/final s/87 w/70

+       addGrade 2 n/midterm n/midterm s/80 w/30
+       addGrade 2 n/final s/90 w/70
+       ```
+       Then list all persons using the `list` command.

+    1. Test case: `aggGrade mean`<br>
+       Expected: Mean of all overall grades is calculated and shown in the status message.

+    1. Test case: `aggGrade mean n/midterm`<br>
+       Expected: Mean of all overall midterm scores is calculated and shown in the status message.

+    1. Test case: `aggGrade total`<br>
+       Expected: Error is thrown and shown in status message for invalid operation.

+    1. Other incorrect edit commands to try: `aggGrade`, `aggGrade x/XXX` where `x/` is an unknown prefix.<br>
+       Expected: Similar to previous.

+### Listing all persons absent on a certain date and time

+1. Listing all persons absent on a certain date and time while all persons are being shown

+    1. Prerequisites: Two persons in the list obtained from using the following commands:
+       ```
+       add n/Alex Yeoh p/87438807 e/alexyeoh@example.com c/CS2103/T
+       add n/Bernice Yu p/99272758 e/berniceyu@example.com c/CS2103/T

+       mark 1 d/31/01/2024 12:00 m/attended
+       mark 2 d/31/01/2024 12:00 m/absent
+       ```
+       Then list all persons using the `list` command.

+    1. Test case: `absentees d/31/01/2024 12:00`<br>
+       Expected: List of all persons absent on the specified date and time is shown.
+Number of persons listed is shown in the status message.

+    1. Test case: `absentees d/31/01/2024`<br>
+       Expected: No persons are listed.
+Error details shown in the status message for invalid date or time.

+    1. Other incorrect edit commands to try: `absentees`, `absentees x/XXX` where `x/` is an unknown prefix.<br>
+       Expected: Similar to previous.

 ### Deleting a person

 1. Deleting a person while all persons are being shown